-Students may request to the ENGE Graduate Committee that other courses be added to the Pedagogy List and/or the Elective List.
+Students may request to the ENGE Graduate Committee that other courses be added to the Elective List.

 ENGINEERING EDUCATION PhD DEGREE

 Goals and Objectives

 The ENGE PhD program develops diverse scholars who are dedicated to improving engineering education and practice.
 Students in the PhD program are trained to conduct education research, understand contextual influences, and translate research to practice.
 Students who graduate from the program are prepared for various career paths.